agile-lab-dev/witboost-cdp-spark-specific-provisioner/docs/cdpPrivate/HLD.md

 Jobs are executed at their scheduled times through a call to Livy, which executes the Spark job on the cluster.
 While the provisioner concludes its role with the return of the `ProvisioningStatus`, the execution outcome and job details can be monitored through YARN within Cloudera's cluster manager.
 This separate step is necessary for users to check the job's status and results.

+Please note that if a startDate prior to the current one has been indicated, Quartz will immediately launch the first job execution and subsequent jobs will be executed according to the indicated cronExpression.

 ![Provisioning](img/hld_provision.png)